dcasavant/bash/README.md

 ## Using custom bash

-To use this bash configuration, copy 'custom_bash' to your home directory and add the following line to the bottom of your '~/.bash_profile':
+To use this bash configuration, copy `custom_bash` to your home directory and add the following line to the bottom of your `~/.bash_profile`:

     ~/.bash_custom || echo "***  Unable to load bash profile.
 Profile settings are offline."